 Plans were already being drawn for a four-door Iso, based on a stretched version of the Rivolta chassis.
 The new Iso’s body was already designed – this time by Ghia.
 Unfortunately, Renzo Rivolta was not to see his latest creation’s launch.
 On 19 August 1966, a few days before his 58th birthday, Rivolta suffered a fatal heart attack.

 The baton was suddenly passed to Piero Rivolta, Renzo’s 25-year-old son who had recently completed his PhD in mechanical engineering.
-Though he had the knowledge, Piero Rivolta was by any standards very young to become a CEO – there was the precedent of Gianni Lancia, which was rather tumultuous.
-Iso pressed on with the launch of the S4 four-door saloon, later and perhaps better known as the Fidia, which hit the motor show circuit in late 1967.
+Though he had the knowledge, Piero Rivolta was by any standards very young to become a CEO – though there was the (rather tumultuous) precedent of Gianni Lancia.
+Iso pressed on with the launch of the S4 saloon, later and perhaps better known as the Fidia, which hit the motor show circuit in late 1967.

 The S4/Fidia, basically a GT coupé with an extra 15cm of wheelbase, was huge and certainly peculiar-looking.
 The car’s performance was, as always, a strong point, with the Chevy V8 being more than capable of propelling the 2.5-tonne car at its 120 mph-plus cruising speed.
-Along with the Rolls-Royce Silver Shadow, the Maserati Quattroporte or the Mercedes 300SEL 6.3, the Iso Fidia was part of a select few late ’60s super-luxurious V8-powered European saloons that appealed to folks who could afford the best.
+Alongside the Rolls-Royce Silver Shadow, the Maserati Quattroporte or the Mercedes 300SEL 6.3, the Iso Fidia was part of a select group of late ’60s super-luxurious V8-powered European saloons that appealed to folks who could afford the best.

 Famously, one early client was John Lennon, who bought the second production (and first RHD) Fidia after having seen one at the 1967 London Motor Show.
-The roomy and low-slung Iso was more discreet than the Beatle’s artfully painted Rolls Phantom limo – and yet even more expensive.
-Lennon had just become aware of the Italian marque while on the set of the infamous Magical Mystery Tour film, which featured a Grifo.
+The roomy and low-slung Iso was more discreet than the Beatle’s artfully painted Rolls-Royce Phantom V – and yet even more expensive.
+Lennon had just become aware of the Italian marque while on the set of Magical Mystery Tour, which featured a Grifo.
 He must have been a happy customer, as he purchased two additional Iso saloons in later years.

 Modifications on the Grifo’s looks and powertrain notwithstanding, Iso were not setting new sales records.
 The GT Coupé was, by the late ‘60s, starting to look a bit stale.
 Sales were beginning to dwindle and the S4 saloon was also off to a very slow start (only 17 cars made in 1967-69).
 Piero Rivolta started taking out loans – Iso cars did not have sufficient cash-flow on their own to launch the direly-needed new four-seater coupé.